 Imagine every time the speaker needs to draw a bite of current; it will cause a volt drop across Z1, effectively in series with the rest of the amplifier.
 Likewise, as the amplifier demands a current, it will cause a volt drop across both Z2 and Z3.
 Finally, any attempt by C to charge will do the same through Z4 and Z5 and insert this volt difference to the input of the amplifier, which will now oscillate.

 These are very rewarding amplifiers to build!
-If you obey the grounding rules, they are guaranteed to work the first time and provide a very clean listening performance.
-The LM36 makes a great headphone, intercom, or radio amplifier, and the LM1875 and LM3886 make great Hi-Fi or guitar amplifiers.
-Other uses are bi-amping, surround sound, and PA uses.
+If you obey the grounding rules, they are almost guaranteed to work the first time and provide a very clean listening experience.
+The LM386 makes a great headphone, intercom, or radio amplifier, and the LM1875 and LM3886 make great Hi-Fi or guitar amplifiers.